MingyueDing05/TkrDemo/README.md

 # TkrDemo

-This is a demo for an OO parser that parses a syntax language and generates QT-based GUI.The parser reads in the language in python comments and generates an AST.
+This is a demo for an OO parser and generater that parses a syntax language and generates QT-based GUI.
+The parser reads in the language in python comments and generates an AST.
+Based on the AST, the genearter recursively builds layouts holding different widgets.

 ## Example

-syntax langeuage:
+Syntax langeuage:

 ```python
 """